 After sending a message to Cheri, you will be able to order a new background check for $7.99.
 As part of your tutor selection process, we encourage you to run updated background checks.
 Please also review the safety tips for hiring tutors.

-Welcome students and parents!
-I focus on one-on-one and group tutoring for all levels that is rigorous and effective but, mindful of individual goals and fun.
-After graduating with a B.A. from Yale, I was able to use my skills as a writer and spent 20+ years successfully writing for and educating the staff and clients of various financial service companies.
-I have now changed my career orientation so that I can help others with English, ESL and math.
+Welcome students and parents, and thanks for visiting my profile!
+I focus on one-on-one and group tutoring that is not only mindful of individual goals and fun, but also rigorous and effective.
+After graduating with a B.A. from Yale, I used my skills as a writer and spent 20+ years successfully writing for and educating the clients of various financial service companies.
+I have changed my career, however, so that I can help others write and understand English better.

-I currently tutor elementary and secondary students in English and math, concentrating on problem solving, skill-sharpening and preparation for New York State tests.
+I currently tutor all levels and ages in English, concentrating on skill-sharpening, preparation for New York State tests, SAT and ACT test preparation, and post graduate editorial work on subjects such as business, economics, psychology and English.
+I also tutor some elementary math.
 I work with “English as a Second Language” (ESL) students on their difficulties with reading, writing, grammar, vocabulary and speech, helping them to achieving greater fluency.
-Finally, I assist business people looking to enhance their writing and communications skills and high school, college, and graduate students with essays and presentations.
+Finally, I assist business people looking to enhance their writing and communications skills as well as high school, college, and graduate students with essays and presentations.

-My work for financial companies involved writing clear and concise communications as well as explaining complex financial products and concepts to clients and procedures to staff.
+My work for financial companies involved writing clear and concise communications as well as explaining complex financial products, concepts to clients.
 My experience in education includes working in a charter school where I helped elementary students improve their reading comprehension, vocabulary, grammar, and spelling; I also helped them to sharpen their math skills, i.e., addition, subtraction, and with understanding such applied mathematical concepts as fractions, symbols, telling time, and making change.

 I go about my work gently, with lots of patience, sympathy and a sense of humor.
 I believe that my role is not only that of a tutor, but of a mentor who guides and interacts with her students: for all of these reasons, I believe I am able to see solid improvements in them.
 I encourage the use of workbooks that are thought provoking and fun and that use exercises at times as drills to get the student to grasp and master concepts.
 I select materials that help engage students in conversations so that they can be encouraged to use correct English.
 I like to ask questions to make sure that a student has grasped the material.